dennislee928/dennis-s-note-vault/ietls sprint/高強度 Task 1 句界 + peak+fall 模考 20 題.md

 Youth unemployment fell from 14% to 9% between 2015 and 2020.
 → dropped by X
-Youth unemployment fell from 14% to 9% between 2015 and 2020.
+Youth unemployment drop fell from 14% to 9% between 2015 and 2020.
 ### **16.**

 Gas consumption decreased from 200 units to 150 units between 2000 and 2010.